antsand/bc_challenge/README.md

 			-> data.json
 			-> guides.json
 			-> boats.json
-	-> cache
+	-> cache (hidden - Executed during runtime)
 ```
 The models are still used to retrieve the file, do computational logic, and store files.

 The cache folder stores the PHP files.
 The template engine used is Volt.
 To convert .volt files to PHP, we need a cache folder.
+The cache folder is hidden on the servers.

 #### Frontend Structure:
 	The core Vue files are stored under: